PierreAnken/626_1-Projet_Biztalk/README.md

 1) Clone the repository https://github.com/PierreAnken/HEVS_S8_Projet_Biztalk
 or extract this archive file.

-2) Unzip Process_folders.zip in the same folder where he is.
-Tee folder ftp_remote is only a template for a remote ftp and is not needed.
+2) Unzip Process_folders.zip in the same folder to get following path Desktop\HEVS_S8_Projet_Biztalk\Process_folder\ftp_local The folder ftp_remote is only a template for a remote ftp and is not needed.

 3) Run the sql script createDB.sql from folder Database into your local sql server manager